Skip to content

 How long is SPF effective?

-The protection from your sunscreen wears off within a few hours due to sweating, rubbing your face, or being in contact with water during swimming or rain.
-So you need to reapply it throughout the day.
+The protection provided by your sunscreen diminishes within a few hours due to sweating, rubbing your face, or being in contact with water while swimming or during rain.
+Therefore, you need to reapply it throughout the day.

 How many times should SPF be reapplied?

-You should reapply sunscreen every 2-3 hours, or more frequently if you are swimming or sweating profusely to ensure your skin is protected throughout the day.
+You should reapply sunscreen every 2-3 hours, or more frequently if you are swimming or sweating heavily, to ensure your skin remains protected throughout the day.

-Makeup products are often not applied in sufficient amounts to get the SPF level printed on the label.
-So it's best not to rely on them for sun protection.
-Always wear sunscreen under your makeup for proper UV protection.
+Makeup items are often not applied in sufficient quantities to achieve the SPF level indicated on the label.
+Therefore, it is advisable not to rely on them for sun protection.
+Always apply sunscreen beneath your makeup for adequate UV protection.